trimstray/nginx-admins-handbook/README.md

   > - easier to maintain
   > - easier to work with

-  > Use `include` directive to attach your nginx specific code to global config, contexts and other.
+  > Use `include` directive to attach your Nginx specific code to global config, contexts and other.

 ###### Example